A 1790s Printed Cotton Round Gown: Part 1

 close-up of a cotton gown bodice with a green line drawn to indicate the horizontal waist.

-My brand new 1790s printed cotton round gown went into the naughty pile to stew for a while.
+That blue line right there is what the horizontal straight SHOULD be.
+My brand new 1790s printed cotton round gowns went into the naughty pile to stew for a while.
 I felt like an utter and complete twit.

-* Hey, at least this time you didn’t throw away all your fabric scraps before you went to bed and wake up to find that with them, you’d chucked a pair of just-finished regency stays down the garbage chute.
+* Hey, at least this time you didn’t throw away all your fabric scraps before you went to bed and wake up to find that you’d actually chucked a pair of just-finished regency stays down the garbage chute. **

 ** yes, the garbage truck came before I woke up in the morning. ***